KnowLangOrg/know-lang/knowlang/mcp/README.md

 # Model Context Protocol (MCP) for Knowlang

 This package provides an implementation of the Model Context Protocol (MCP) for Knowlang's search capabilities.
-It allows language models like Claude to access Knowlang's keyword and vector search features.
+It allows language models like Claude to access Knowlang's vector search feature.

 ## Overview